VibrantStarling/test-space/README.md

 I've opted for a venn diagram here for the sake of time.
 Previously, I have used complexupset in R for something like this to make an upsetplot.

+Ideally, if I had time,  I'd also like to do an enrichment analysis between each genome to see what functions are common/different between each set.
+I'd take the GO enrichment analysis from the toxodb, but with visulaisation like g:GOSt displaying fold enrichment and p-values https://biit.cs.ut.ee/gprofiler/page/docs

 ```
 v = venn3_unweighted(subsets=(groups['GT1'], groups['ME49'], groups['ME49-GT1'], groups['VEG'], groups['GT1-VEG'], groups['ME49-VEG'], groups['ME49-VEG-GT1']),
           set_labels = ('GT1', 'ME49', 'VEG'))